 - Ask plenty of questions – Fraudsters don’t like it when you ask questions.
 You should ask as many questions as you can to try and catch them out.
 If they are claiming to be from a certain company, they should know everything about it.
 It’s highly likely that they will become agitated and hang-up.
 They’re also likely to get something wrong or contradict themselves, at which point you’ll know they’re not genuine.

 Of course, as soon as you become suspicious, the easiest thing to do is to end the call.
 On a mobile device, you will be able to block the number so that they cannot call you again.
 We advise that you share this number with your friends and neighbours so that they don’t become a victim.
 If you find you’re getting nuisance or suspicious calls on your landline, there are blocking services you can use.
 Speak to your landline provider for more details.
-They’ll have their own strategies for protecting older people from telephone scams.
+They’ll have their own strategies for protecting older people from telephone scams, although there may be a charge for these services.

 The internet is a wonderful tool for older people.
-You can do all your shopping, talk with your friends, share photographs, pay your bills and manage your bank accounts all in one place.
+You can do your shopping, talk with your friends, share photographs, pay your bills, and manage your bank accounts all in one place.
 Sadly, with all these benefits come a couple of risks.
 One of those is cybercrime.

 The Office for National Statistics releases a Crime Survey for England and Wales every year.
-According to the latest report, 3.7 million cases of fraud took place in the year ending March 2020.
-More than half of these incidents were flagged as cybercrime.
+According to the latest report, an estimated 4.4 million cases of fraud took place in the year ending September 2020.
 Many criminal organisations have switched their focus from physical crime and are now targeting web users around the world.
 Criminals don’t even have to be in the same country in order to steal from you, which is even more worrying!
-The best way of protecting older people from cybercrime is education.
+The best way of protecting older people from cybercrime is through education.
 Make sure you’re aware of the most common tactics in order to keep yourself safe from crime.

 Most Common Forms of Cybercrime